Pancake Mix Biscuits

 Can you freeze pancake mix biscuits?

 You can freeze these biscuits like any other.
-Allow them to cool completely then you can pop them in a ziplock bag or container and pop them in the fridge.
+Allow them to cool completely then you can pop them in a ziplock bag or freezer-safe container and store them in the freezer.

 How to reheat biscuits?